-The Healthcare Data Repository FHIR command-line interface (CLI) tool is a standalone command-line tool distributed with Healthcare Data Repository 8.2.0.2 that contains a number of commands to ingest terminology data provided by the LOINC and SNOMED organizations.
+The Healthcare Data Repository FHIR command-line interface (CLI) tool is a standalone command-line tool distributed with Healthcare Data Repository releases that contains a number of commands to ingest terminology data provided by the LOINC and SNOMED organizations.

 The current version of the Healthcare Data Repository FHIR command-line interface tool supports LOINC and SNOMED terminology data to be loaded into the Healthcare Data Repository FHIR repository.